Diaoul/subliminal/docs/user/how_it_works.rst

 Providers all inherit the same :class:`~subliminal.providers.Provider` base class and thus share the same API.
-They are registered on the ``subliminal.providers`` entry point and are exposed through the :data:`~subliminal.api.provider_manager` for easy access.
+They are registered on the ``subliminal.providers`` entry point and are exposed through the :data:`~subliminal.extensions.provider_manager` for easy access.

-To work with multiple providers seamlessly, the :class:`~subliminal.api.ProviderPool` exposes the same API but distributes it to its providers and :class:`~subliminal.api.AsyncProviderPool` does it asynchronously.
+To work with multiple providers seamlessly, the :class:`~subliminal.core.ProviderPool` exposes the same API but distributes it to its providers and :class:`~subliminal.core.AsyncProviderPool` does it asynchronously.

 .. _scoring: